 Preceding the arrival of the AUH-76 was the transfer of the SF-260s, during the early part of 1983, to 100th Training Wing.
 Consequently, the 25th Attack Squadron was unmanned on 01 October 1983.

 The finest hour of the 15th Strike Wing came during the 1986 EDSA People Power Revolution.
-The Wing Commander, then COLONEL ANTONIO E SOTELO, led a flight of Sikorsky gun ships to join forces with rebel forces at Camp Crame.
-The “Sotelo Landing” tilted the balance in favor of the Enrile-Ramos faction and inspired other military commanders as well.
+The Wing Commander, then COL ANTONIO E SOTELO, led a flight of Sikorsky gunships to join forces with rebel forces at Camp Crame.
+The “Sotelo Landing” tilted the balance in favor of the Enrile-Ramos faction.
 This eventually led to the end of the 20-year Marcos Regime.
 Following this, Corazon Aquino, assumed as President of the Republic.
 Consequently, the military enjoyed renewed respect and confidence from the populace.

 With Sangley Air Base under their control, the rebels had the upper hand.
 The government, on the other hand, realized the implications of this situation; so, 5th Fighter Wing was tasked to conduct persuasion flights.
 By the following morning, a flight of F-5 Freedom Fighters led by MAJOR DANILO S ATIENZA, performed a persuasion flight over Sangley Air Base.
 But because the rebels were firm on holding their ground, the F-5 pilots were later directed to retake Sangley at all costs.
 And so air strikes were conducted inflicting heavy damage on aircraft and facilities controlled by the enemy.
 Unfortunately, Major Atienza crashed after flames from the explosion of a fuel depot engulfed his F-5, killing him in the process.
 More than two years later, on 05 May 1992, the airfield of Sangley was renamed Major Danilo S Atienza Airfield pursuant to Republic Act 7429 in recognition of his gallantry and intrepidity.

 Changes occurred in 15th Strike Wing even towards the end of the decade.
 On 15 July 1990, 17th Air Commando Squadron and the 25th Air Commando Training Squadron were re-manned.
-The 601st Liaison Squadron, the only squadron from the 240th CW to have survived the merger with 15th SW, was unmanned on the same date.
+The 601st Liaison Squadron, the only Squadron from the 240th CW to have survived the merger with 15th SW, was unmanned on the same date.

-It is also noteworthy that in the year 1991, the AUH-76 helicopters were reconfigured as platform for bombs when only a few T-28’s were on full mission capable status thereby patching up the need for air assets that can perform air combat missions.
+It is also noteworthy that in the year 1991, the AUH-76 helicopters were reconfigured as platform for bombs when only a few T-28s were on full mission capable status thereby patching up the need for air assets that can perform air combat missions.

-Through the years, the 15thStrike Wing has evolved in response to the changing needs of our times but it has consistently given and delivered the best service there is; anytime and anywhere across the archipelago.
+Through the years, the 15th Strike Wing has gradually evolved into a modern, capable, and relevant Unit in response to the changing needs of our times while giving the best service to the Filipino people throughout the archipelago.